MetaMask/snap-box/README.md

 ## Snaps is pre-release software

-To interact with (your) Snaps, you will need to install [MetaMask Flask](https://metamask.io/flask/), a canary distribution for developers that provides access to upcoming features.
+To interact with (your) snaps, you will need to install [MetaMask Flask](https://metamask.io/flask/), a canary distribution for developers that provides access to upcoming features.
+You should install Flask in a separate browser profile from any existing MetaMask installation.

 ## Pre-requisites